hlovdal/git-resolve-conflict-using-kdiff3/README.md

 ## Benefits

-By default git will add text conflict markers in the file with conflict, but that is only giving context from **two** versions, having a full **3-way** context is vastly superior (as well as being graphical is much easier to easier to review).
+By default git will just add text conflict markers in the file with conflict, but that is only giving context from **two** versions, having a full **3-way** context is vastly superior (as well as being graphical is much easier to easier to review).

 And by using KDiff3 you will able to both review (and override) all the automatically resolved conflicts.
 Being able to see which versions that were selected automatically can often be a big help in determing how to resolve conflicts that were not automatically resolved.

-# Usage/example
+# Usage

-## Create repository with a conflict
+## Example repository with a conflict

-Modifying `.gitignore` on two branches, same change but one of them also adds a comment.
+This is an example where the file `.gitignore` is modified on two branches, which results in a conflict when rebasing.
+The changes are basically the same but one of them also adds a comment.

 ```bash
 $ git init